-Time-lapse photography, in case you’re not familiar with it, is a time-consuming process which requires a true passion for the art, besides a deep and a thoughtful concentration on the work you’re doing and what you’re trying to achieve with it.
-In a very short sentence, the process consists in taking a series of photographs (often long exposures as used in this project), which will be later joined together and played back as a video, resulting in a fast sequence of the action you shot, thus creating a time lapse.
+Timelapse photography, in case you’re not familiar, is a time-consuming process which requires a true passion for the art, besides deep and thoughtful concentration.
+In short, the process consists of taking a series of photographs (often long exposures as used in this project), which will be later joined together and played back as a video, resulting in a fast sequence of the action.

-The video is part of a short film that is currently under production, by photographer and film director Samuel Orr.
+The video is part of a short film that is currently in production by photographer and film director Samuel Orr.

-Samuel, the creator of this ambitious project, shot this entire video in over 4 trips to NYC, between 2011 and 2012.
+Orr, the creator of this ambitious project, shot this entire video during four trips to NYC between 2011 and 2012.
 The sequences were made from hundreds of thousands of still images, mostly captured with Canon cameras: the 7D and the Rebel T3i (or 600D):

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: